KhronosGroup/Vulkan-ValidationLayers/docs/shader_validation.md

   -For `Pipeline Library` it might need to wait until linking
 - descriptors variables, use `EntryPoint`
 - the stage of a shader module is always known, regardless of even using `ShaderModuleIdentifier`

+### Variables

+There are 2 types of Variables

+- `Resource Interface` variables (mapped to descriptors)
+- `Stage Interface` variables (input and output between shader)
+  - Can be either a `BuiltIn` or `User Defined` variables

+For each `EntryPoint` we walk the functions and find all `Variables` accessed (load, store, atomic).

+Infomaration to note:
+- It is possible to have multiple `EntryPoints` pointing to the same interface variable.
+- 2 different accesses (ex. `OpLoad`) can point to same `Variable`
+- 2 `Image operation` can point to 2 different `Variables`